The Harpe Brothers were America's first recorded serial killers and their murders are proof that serial killing didn't get off to a slow start.

 One last capture, escape, recapture took place.

-Finally, in 1804, the last Harpe brother was executed by hanging.
-And so concludes the tale of America’s first serial killers.
+Finally, in 1804, the last Harpe brother was executed by hanging, concluding the tale of the Harpe Brothers and America’s first serial killers.